jlink/shrinking-challenge/pbt-libraries/americium/reports/coupling.md

 ## Normalization

-Americium currently uses a fixed internal randomisation seed, so always yields the same shrinkage:
+Americium currently uses a fixed internal randomisation seed, and in this case timing variations make no difference, so shrinkage always proceeds the same way to the same result:

 * ``[1, 0]`` - 2 seconds budget, repeated for each successive shrinkage cycle.